leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 **Migration**

 How a raw query migration file looks like.
-The are being linked with foreign keys.
+They are being linked with foreign keys.

 ```
 // sql/migration.sql